Spectral and Energy Efficiency Trade-Offs in Cellular Networks: single cell model

-Conveniently, this approach allows us to allocate to each set of users $\mathcal{U}_k$ an overall bandwidth $W_k=\sum_{u \in \mathcal{U}_k}w_u$ and transmit power $P_k=\sum_{u \in \mathcal{U}_k}p_u$ in a similar way to $(P_{\ref{pr:singleCell}})$.
-The mathematical formulation of the problem is presented here for completeness reasons: Nevertheless, besides this allocation scheme on a group level, a method to derive the respective values for each individual user of the set is still needed.
-This actually can be proved to be quite simple, as stated in the next theorem, and hence, justifies the traffic repartition approach. \begin{theorem} The optimal resource allocation for any user $u \in \mathcal{U}_k$, given the solution $(W_k,P_k)$ of $(P_{\ref{pr:repartition}})$, is achieved for bandwidth $w_u$ proportional to traffic $T_u$ and specifically for $w_u=W_k\frac{T_u}{T_k}$.
-Moreover, the power spectral density $\delta p_u$ should be the same among the users of the group and equal to $\delta P_k \triangleq \frac{P_k}{W_k}$. \end{theorem}
+Conveniently, this approach allows us to allocate to each set of users $\mathcal{U}_k$ an overall bandwidth $W_k=\sum_{u \in \mathcal{U}_k}w_u$ and transmit power $P_k=\sum_{u \in \mathcal{U}_k}p_u$ in a similar way to $(P_{\ref{pr:singleCell}})$ and specifically by using \eqref{eq:w_u} and \eqref{eq:p_u} of \textit{Theorem} \ref{th:single}.
+The new problem is presented here for the sake of completeness.
+Besides this allocation scheme on a group level, a method to derive the respective values for each individual user is still needed.
+This proves to be quite simple, as stated in the next theorem, and hence, justifies the traffic repartition approach.